 French military leaders were counting on self-confidence and verve, and they believed that the five armies they were sending into Alsace-Lorraine were going all the way to Berlin.
-Their offensive began on August 12, their foot soldiers dressed in glorious red pants and blue jackets, and their cavalrymen with shining, plumed helmets and sabers.
+Their offensive began on August 12, their foot soldiers dressed in red pants and blue jackets, their cavalrymen wearing bright plumed helmets and armed with sabers.
 They had inadequately appreciated the new mechanistic nature of warfare.
-The Germans mowed them down with machine guns, and by August 23 the Germans had broken the French offensive and were driving the French back, the French suffering in the first few weeks of the war about 200,000 wounded and 100,000 dead – almost twice as many men as the United States, a more populous nation, was to lose in Vietnam in eight years.
+The Germans mowed them down with machine guns.
+By August 23 the Germans had broken the French offensive and were driving the French back, the French suffering in the first few weeks of the war about 200,000 wounded and 100,000 dead – almost twice as many men as the United States, a more populous nation, was to lose in Vietnam in eight years.

 From August 12 to 23, the British were transporting their Expedition Force -- about 26,000 men – across the channel to France, the British throwing themselves into the fight alongside the French and joining them in retreat.

 Germany crossed from Belgium into France on August 24, but the Germans did not march to Paris as they had planned.
-The significance of Paris as a communications center, as the hub of France's railways, and its psychological value, was not given precedence by Germany's military command.
-Von Moltke was employing traditional tactics: he was searching out the enemy's army.
+Paris as a communications center, as the hub of France's railways and its psychological value was not given precedence by Germany's military commander Von Moltke.
+Instead he was searching out the enemy's army – the traditional military tactic.
 The German offensive swung short of Paris and southward.
 The German troops were exhausted after weeks of marching.
 Gaps appeared in the German positions.
 And the regrouped French and British forces south of Paris counterattacked in what became known as the Battle of the Marne.

-The commander of the French armies at the Marne, General Foch, exercised his belief in determination and the power of élan against all odds, and circumstances were right for a temporary success.
 The French and the British Expeditionary Force drove the Germans back across the Marne River.
-But there the favorable circumstances for Foch ended.
+There, favorable circumstances for the French ended.
 The Germans dug in.
 The French armies pushed against but could not penetrate Germany's defensive positions.
 The Germans, in turn, were unable to penetrate French positions or sweep around the French or British.
 The generals were bewildered.
 At this point in European history defensive warfare was superior.
 The best defense was not a good offense as they had believed.

 It was obvious that the war would not be over by autumn as Germany's military planners had anticipated.
-By mid-November the superior strength of defensive warfare resulted in stalemate, a line of trenches and barbed wire from the English Channel, in Belgium, to Switzerland – more than fifty miles from Paris at its closest point.
-Von Moltke was blamed for the defeat at the Marne, and the tough-minded von Moltke had a nervous breakdown and resigned from his high command.
+By mid-November a line of trenches and barbed wire stretched from the English Channel, in Belgium south to Swiss border.
+The Germans were more than fifty miles from Paris at its closest point.
+Von Moltke was blamed for the defeat at the Marne.
+He had a nervous breakdown and resigned from his command.